lxrobotics/document_templates/README.md

 Alternatively, use the Texmaker IDE.
 In this case you will have to modify the compilation command so that `pdflatex` (or other LaTeX compiler) is invoked with the option `-shell-escape`, otherwise the syntax coloring feature will not work.

+## Editing notes

+Avoid inclusion of complex graphics in EPS format, because it tends to be rendered poorly by `pdflatex`.
+Prefer PDF instead.